GitLeeRepo/PythonNotes/PythonNotes.md

 * Lists can be appended to (they are mutable) **empty.append()**
 * You can create references to lists, in which two variables point to the same list
 * You can make copies of lists
-* You can contcatenate lists creating a combined list
+* You can concatenate lists creating a combined list
 * You can print the entire list with one print (no loops), subsets (through slicing) or individual elements through indexing
 * Lists can be created from splitting strings based on a delimiter